caktus/guidebook/source/dev-setup.rst

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-You can receive more information in the Homebrew documentation or see a full list of package's available once you've installed it.
+You can receive more information in the Homebrew documentation or see a full list of packages available once you've installed it.

 * Homebrew Docs: https://github.com/Homebrew/homebrew/tree/master/share/doc/homebrew#readme